xine2340/hima/lab1_doc_readme/README.md

 ## Files

 ### `utils.py`
 Helper methods and const strings.
-This file is created for POC, and maximizing re-usability & readability.
+This file is created for maximizing re-usability & readability.

 ### `lab1main.py`
 The main function of the lab, creating a `Tokenizer` instance and